Brief description of list of tension members posts -part 2.

 This is the link to post 9a: Practice problem-transverse weld of a WT section.

-Practice problem-longitudinal weld of a plate section.
+Practice problem-A longitudinal weld of a plate section.

 This is the 11th post of the Tension Member’s Posts which includes: A given WT5x15 section Of A922 steel with transverse weld to its flange as shown in Figure P3-32 is required to find The LRFD and ASD values neglecting the block shear.
 The problem was solved by using CM#14.
 The same problem was resolved by using CM#15.

-Practice Problem-Longitudinal Weld Of A Plate Section
+Practice Problem-Longitudinal Weld Of A Plate Section.

 This is the link to post 9b: Practice problem-longitudinal weld of a plate section.